laravel/docs/passport.md

 <a name="customizing-the-user-provider-for-pat"></a>
 ### Customizing the User Provider

-If your application uses more than one [authentication user provider](/docs/{{version}}/authentication#introduction), you may specify which user provider the personal access grant client uses by providing a `--provider` option when creating the client via the `artisan passport:client --personal` command.
-The given provider name should match a valid provider defined in your application's `config/auth.php` configuration file.
-You can then [protect your route using middleware](#via-middleware) to ensure that only users from the guard's specified provider are authorized.

 Finally, in your application's `config/passport.php` configuration file, you should set the client ID and secret for each user provider separately: